 nUBC fosters new and improved analytical developments that are integrated with teaching and training.

 An example that highlights R&D collaboration and training involved sending two MAGNET PhD students from PCIGR to the Nu Instruments factory in Wrexham, UK, in 2015.
 Together with Nu engineers, the students assessed the performance of the Nu Plasma II MC-ICP-MS for Fe isotopes, based on the type of sample introduction (wet vs. dry plasma) and the concentration difference between samples and standards.

 The tests were repeated at PCIGR on the same type of mass spectrometer, as well as on our Nu Plasma 1700 to determine if the same results could be replicated on different instruments and with true high resolution.
 Ultimately, this will lead to better understanding of the mass bias observed during Fe isotope analysis by MC-ICP-MS and improved methodology for user groups around the world.

 Read more about the Nu Instruments student internship in our Research Spotlight.

-With the introduction of the new instruments in nUBC, we have designed new experiments, for example to understand the effect of oxide formation on instrumental mass bias.
+With the introduction of the instruments in nUBC, we designed new experiments, such as tests to understand the effect of oxide formation on instrumental mass bias.
 Also, in collaboration with Nu Instruments engineers, we are looking to improve the limits of sensitivity of the instruments.